Home Compare ANTO.L vs RGLD

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ANTO.L: STOXX 600, RGLD: Russell 1000).

-Most of the visible separation comes from growth.
+This is not just a one-metric split: both valuation and growth materially support the lead.
 The overall score gap is 9 points in favour of Royal Gold, Inc..

 Trajectory Similarity